vladasblood/SContractM_Metacrafters/README.md

 To run this program, you must install necessary libraries and components.
 One may use Gitpod.
 However, in my case, I used my local installed visual studio code that has been installed with packages that are needed.

 1. Clone this public repository.
-2. Inside the project directory, in the terminal type: `npm i`
+2. Inside the project directory where the `package.json` is located, in the terminal type: `npm i`
 3. Open two additional terminals in your VS code
 4. In the second terminal type: `npx hardhat node`
 5. In the third terminal, type: `npx hardhat run --network localhost scripts/deploy.js`